mscoutermarsh/mscoutermarsh/README_TEMPLATE.md

 # Hello
 Hi, I'm Mike.
 An engineer for this website you are looking at right now.
-I work on GitHub [Actions](https://github.com/features/actions).
+I build GitHub [Actions](https://github.com/features/actions), which is used to generate this page.

+You may email me here: `mike.coutermarsh@hey.com` (just showing you how cool I am, I did this in my AIM away message when gmail first came out too)

 ## Sleep
+Stats pulled from a whoop band that I wear 24/7.

 <sleep-stats>

 ## Latest tweet